rubymonsters/ruby-for-beginners/source/10-objects/06-listing.md

-As said above, if you are curious what methods are defined on a certain object, then you can check the [Ruby documentation](http://ruby-doc.org/core-2.2.0/) for this class (usually shows up at the top when you google for "ruby" and the class name).
+As said above, if you are curious what methods are defined on a certain object, then you can check the [Ruby documentation](http://ruby-doc.org/core-2.2.0/) for this class.
+(Usually the right page conveniently shows up at the top when you google for "ruby" and the class name.)

 However, you can also quickly pop into IRB and ask the object for its methods.
 That's right, `methods` is a method defined on all objects (just like `class`,